mmtitos/Multi-station-volcano-tectonic-earthquakes-monitoring-based-on-transfer-learning/README.md

 As above mentioned, the inputs are 4-second windows parameterized as 48-features vectors corresponding to a bank of filters (16 filters) as well as their first and second derivatives.

 The small version of the code, the data corresponding to partition 1 of leave one out and the trained model are attached to the RNN_LSTM/Deception folder so that the user can reproduce the results, both training and test.
 Each folder includes a readme.txt file explaining how to use the code.

+## Re-training the models

+The TCN_Model/Bezy and RNN_LSTM/Bezy folders contain the code, the raw data as well as the necessary functions to retrain the models in the new volcanic environment of the Bezy.
+An instance of the re-trained models is also included to facilitate the testing process.
+As before, each folder includes a readme.txt file explaining how to use the code.